 Along Calle Obispo there always is a lot of life, little shops with souvenirs, clothes stores, ice cream stands, snack bars, museums, and restaurants.
 And people.

 In the lower part, the ambiance is calmer, you can stop and rest at the historic Plaza de Armas (below) on a bench in the shade.
 Or stop by Hotel Ambos Mundos while strolling up the busy but charming street.

-The Plaza de Armas is the oldest square in Old Havana, from when colonial Havana was founded in the 16th century.
-Back then it was situated between a castle and a church, and from there got its original name Plaza de la Iglesia.
+Plaza de Armas is the oldest square in Old Havana, from when colonial Havana was founded in the 16th century.

-It was renamed Plaza de Armas in the late 16th century when the governor, who then lived in the Castillo de la Real Fuerza, used the area to conduct military exercises.
+It got the name Plaza de Armas in the late 16th century when the governor, who then lived in the Castillo de la Real Fuerza, used the area to conduct military exercises.

 Around the square are historic sites and buildings like El Templete, a 19th-century, Greek-style Neoclassical temple marking the spot where Havana was founded in 1519.

-This is said to be built to lower the noise from the street that appears to have annoyed the Governor.
+Apparently, it was built to lower the noise from the street which appears to have annoyed the Governor!
 Today the house is the home of Museo de la Ciudad, dedicated to the city’s history.